OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-4.markdown

 `Version` is the version of the module.

-`OrchardVersion` is the version of Orchard that this module was written against.
+`OrchardVersion` is the version of Orchard that this module was tested against.

 `Features` is the only complicated one.
 We didn't look at it in this course, but you can include several features within a single module.
 This means you can enable or disable individual parts of the module.
 The description field and features section work together and can be displayed in several different formats.